aaayejaaaye/aaayejaaaye.github.io/_posts/2019-11-26-How-I-Created-My-Blog-For-Free-Using-Jekyll-and-Github.md

 ```
 git push origin master
 ```
+alright so now if you go to the https://username.github.io site you should see the default Jekyll theme on your site!
+Congrats!

 Save often, google often.
 Thanks for hanging out with me!

 If you want to see more about how I adjusted the design, check out my post [How I Designed My Jekyll Blog From Minima](How-Designed-My-Jekyll-Blog.html)